Nepal Scouts

 The "Nepal Scouts" ("नेपाल स्काउट") is the national Scouting and Guiding organization of Nepal, founded in Nepal in 1952.
 It became a member of the World Organization of the Scout Movement in 1969 and later became a member of the World Association of Girl Guides and Girl Scouts in 1984.

-The organization serves 19,952 Scouts (as of 2011) and 11,962 Guides (as of 2003).
+As of 2024 the membership of Nepal Scouts is 109,000+.

 History

+During 1950s, The Nepal Scouts and Guides Association, established by His Majesty King Tribhuvan Bir Bikram Shah Dev in 1952, has a rich history.
+In 1959, His Royal Highness Crown Prince Birendra Bir Bikram Shah Dev was appointed Chief Scout by King Mahendra Bir Bikram Shah Dev, marking the beginning of a tradition of celebrating Scout Day at the Royal Palace.
+Over the years, the association underwent name changes, eventually becoming the Nepal Scouts in 1975.
+Despite political changes, the association adapted, with the constitution now defining the Prime Minister as the Patron and the Youth and Sports Minister as the Chief Scout.
+The Nepal Scouts has embraced development plans and held its first National Jamboree in 1987.
+Today, it continues to promote leadership, community service, and youth development through various programs and activities.

 In 2007, as part of the centenary of Scouting, Nepal renamed Urkema Peak in the Himalayas to Baden-Powell Peak.

-In 2016 the Nepal Scout Flag was taken to the top of Mount Everest for the first time by Anish Luitel, the first scout from Nepal to summit Everest.